jxjwilliam/fullstack-ms/ms-auth/README.md

 - http: `409` is the correct status code for duplicate resource or resource already exists.
 - `res.redirect(307, '/auth/register')`: `307 Temporary Redirect (since HTTP/1.1)` In this occasion, the request should be repeated with another URI, but future requests can still use the original URI.2
   In contrast to `303`, the request method should not be changed when reissuing the original request.
 For instance, a `POST` request must be repeated using another POST request.
 - The only difference between `307` and `302` is that `307` guarantees that the method and the body will not be changed when the redirected request is made.

 ### authentication and authorization

 According to standard, client should send `token` to server via HTTP request in a header called `Authorization` with the form `Bearer [JWT_TOKEN]`.

 ```text
 headers: { 'Authorization': 'Bearer ...token...',  'Content-Type': 'application/json'}
 ```

 ### [Common System Errors](https://nodejs.org/api/errors.html#errors_common_system_errors)

-This is a list of system errors commonly-encountered when writing a Node.js program.
+This is a list of Express Server common errors:

 - EACCES (Permission denied)
 - EADDRINUSE (Address already in use)